masterlifting/embassy-access/README.md

 ### Running the Application

-- `embassy-access-worker`: Run the worker service to process background tasks.
+- `embassy-access-worker`: Run the worker service to process background tasks and telegram bot.
-- `embassy-access-telegram`: Run the Telegram bot for user interaction.

 ### Contributing